InexperiencedMe/inexperienced-dot-me/posts/cognitive-security.md

 This is what differentiates live players from NPCs: do you shape your life, or does life just happen to you?
 It’s a neat distinction, but in reality it’s a spectrum and I’m pushing you to get closer to sitting behind the steering wheel.

 You being here already makes me more interested in you.
 Think of what we’re doing here.
 Instead of entertaining yourself with flashing saturated colors, you get to enjoy a background and some text.
 So boring.
 Background and text, my goodness.
-Background and text were still fresh, like when, in 16th century?
+Background and text were still fresh, like when, in the 16th century?

 But it matters a lot, that this is your choice.
 It gets us breathing room.
 Can you feel it?
-I get to transmit to you some crucial information, that is close to my heart.
+I get to transmit to you some crucial information that is close to my heart.
 And you chose to receive it.
 It’s what cogsec is about – being deliberate and careful with what passes your cognitive firewall.
 Thanks for picking me.

 So, just as I treat information seriously, it is also a great honor for me to transmit my data all over the world for people to enjoy.
 In cogsec vocabulary, we can call my blog posts mind viruses, since the information wants to be hosted and multiplied.